hyperledger-archives/grid-rfcs/0000-catalog.md

 ## Entities

 A `catalog` is a high-level construct that `catalog_products` can reference.
-A _catalog_product_ is an instance of a Grid Product with additional schema defined attributes specific to the trading partner involved.
-The "catalog_product" schema can be extended to include any number of attributes that are required by an organization.
+A `catalog_product` is an instance of a Grid Product with additional schema defined attributes specific to the trading partner involved.
+The `catalog_product` schema can be extended to include any number of attributes that are required by an organization.
 A catalog can be referenced, or used to share item level information in a supply chain.
 A catalog is referenced by a "catalog_product" via its `catalog_id`.
 A catalog also has an `owner` (the